mercileesb/delf_tensorflow/README.md

 When I extract Large scale Image, such as 4K image above, Original code has OOM problem, So I modified fixed size and batch to add some lines simply.

+* Add batch processing and image size for GPU limitation
+* Modified "match_images.py" for image open error and save output

 ## Installation